Optimal Variable Clustering for High-Dimensional Matrix Valued Data: Additional Simulations

-\subsection{Unbalanced $p$ and $q$}
+\subsubsection{Unbalanced $p$ and $q$}

-Here we present the unbalanced setting of $p=100$, $q=15$, $K_1=10$, $K_2=5$, shown in Figures \ref{fig:extra2}, \ref{fig:extra2.1} and \ref{fig:extra2.3}.
+Here we present the unbalanced setting of $p=100$, $q=15$, $K_1=10$, $K_2=5$ (with all of the other settings being the same as in \ref{balanced}) shown in Figures \ref{fig:extra2}, \ref{fig:extra2.1} and \ref{fig:extra2.3}.
 In this case, we have long, skinny matrices that are ``unbalanced".
-We find that the COD methods perform drastically better in column clustering compared to the tensor model based methods.
-In all three noise variance settings, the competing methods have 0 successful implementation rates across all $n$ values in column clustering, whereas our COD methods perform significantly better.
+We find that the $\COD$ methods perform drastically better in column clustering compared to the tensor model based methods.
+In all three noise variance settings, the competing methods have 0 successful implementation rates across all $n$ values in column clustering, whereas our $\COD$ methods perform significantly better.
 We believe this occurs because in the tensor normal setting, having too small of a $q$ value is equivalent to having too few ``i.i.d. observations", which causes their algorithms to diverge.
-In contrast, for the COD algorithms, since the threshold for perfect column clustering recovery is on the order of $\sqrt{\frac{\log q}{nK_1}}$, if $q$ is relatively small and $K_1$ is relatively large, this threshold decreases compared to the balanced matrix setting and the condition for perfect column clustering recovery becomes more relaxed.
-Thus, our COD based methods typically yield more accurate clustering results compared to the competing tensor model based methods, especially when the number of rows and columns are unbalanced.
+In contrast, for the $\COD$ algorithms, since the threshold for perfect column clustering recovery is on the order of $\sqrt{\frac{\log q}{nK_1}}$, if $q$ is relatively small and $K_1$ is relatively large, this threshold decreases compared to the balanced matrix setting and the condition for perfect column clustering recovery becomes more relaxed.
+Thus, our $\COD$ based methods typically yield more accurate clustering results compared to the competing tensor model based methods, especially when the number of rows and columns are unbalanced.